To maintain your status, please be aware of these regulations.

 - Students outside the U.S. for more than five months and those on "practical training" may have additional requirements.
 Please contact the your international student adviser.

 Your spouse and unmarried children under 21 may be eligible for F-2 "dependent" status.
 Contact your international student adviser for procedures to invite a dependent to join you in the U.S.

 Any change of address must be reported to Immigration within 10 days.
 Update your local address in WebTools, and your international student adviser will be automatically notified and will update your file with Immigration.
 If you are on OPT, email your international student adviser with your new local address.
 To update your permanent foreign address, email your international student adviser.

 Change of name

-If you change your name, you must report it to the Office of the Registrar in person and provide legal documentation that reflects the name change.
+If you change your name, you must fill out a Change of Name Form (PDF), send it to the Office of the Registrar and provide legal documentation that reflects the name change.
 You must also notify your international student adviser and provide documentation of the name change.
 Should your dependents have a name change, you must provide documentation of the name change so the I-20 can be updated.